ameier38/equinox-reactor/README.md

-# F# EventStoreDB Subscription
+# F# Equinox Reactor
-Example project to demonstrate how to use the F# MailboxProcessor to manage an EventStoreDB subscription as part of a 'Reactor' in an event sourced system.
+Example system to show how to build a _reactor_ using Equinox and Propulsion libraries.

 ## Demo
 ![demo](./etc/images/demo.gif)